stratusadv/dandy/README.md

 from typing_extensions import List

-from dandy.intel import Intel
-from dandy.bot import LlmBot
-from dandy.llm import Prompt
+from dandy.intel import BaseIntel from dandy.llm import Prompt, BaseLlmBot, LlmConfigOptions
-from dandy.llm.conf import llm_configs

-class CookieRecipeIngredientIntel(Intel):
+class CookieRecipeIngredientIntel(BaseIntel):
     name: str
     unit_type: str
     quantity: float

-class CookieRecipeIntel(Intel):
+class CookieRecipeIntel(BaseIntel):
     name: str
     description: str
     ingredients: List[CookieRecipeIngredientIntel]
     instructions: str

-class CookieRecipeLlmBot(LlmBot):
+class CookieRecipeLlmBot(BaseLlmBot):
     # If you do not set a config, the "DEFAULT" config from your "dandy_settings.py" will be used

-    config = llm_configs.OPENAI_GPT_3_5_TURBO
+    config = 'OPENAI_GPT_3_5_TURBO'

-    # You can also override settings per bot.
+    # You can also override llm config options per bot.

-    seed = 25
-    max_output_tokens = 1000
+    config_options = LlmConfigOptions(
+        temperature=0.7,
+        seed=77,
+        randomize_seed=True,
+        max_input_tokens=8000,
+        max_output_tokens=4000,
+    )

     # This is the instructions used by the system message when the llm is prompted

     instructions_prompt = (
         Prompt()
         .title('You are a cookie recipe bot.')
         .text('Your job is to follow the instructions provided below.')
         .unordered_random_list([
             'Create a cookie based on the users input', 'Make sure the instructions are easy to follow', 'Names of recipe should be as short as possible', ])
     )

     # the process function is required for all dandy handlers (bots and workflows) for debug and exception handling

     @classmethod
     def process(cls, prompt: Prompt) -> CookieRecipeIntel:
         return cls.process_prompt_to_intel(